yamlinson/arch-btw/README.md

 ## Ansible

-1. `cd` to `/usr/local/arch-btw`
+1. `cd` to `/opt/git/arch-btw`
 2. Modify `hosts.yml` with appropriate variable values
 3. Install required collections/roles with `ansible-galaxy install -r requirements.yml`
+4. Initialize a non-root admin user with `ansible-playbook init.yml`
+5. Set passwords and change to the non-root admin account
-4. Run the playbook with `ansible-playbook main.yml --ask-become-pass`
+6. Run the full playbook with `ansible-playbook main.yml --ask-become-pass`